malston/training-books-ms/README.md

     }
 ```

+The explanation of the snippet is as follows.

+* The `stage` instruction defines a group of steps.
+* The `docker.image` instruction specifies the name of the image that will be used.
+* The arguments set for the `inside` function will be passed as Docker `run` arguments.
+* The steps executed inside the `docker.image.inside` block will run inside the specified container.

 ### Build the image and push it to the local registry

 Add the following snippet below the `docker.image("golang").inside('-u 0:0')` block inside the *Pipeline Script* field.